chef-boneyard/chef-web-docs-2016/docs_server/source/private_chef_1_4_4_admin.rst

   This will be configured automatically based on settings derived from the /etc/opscode/private-chef.rb file.
-Changing this order without consulting with your Opscode Support Engineer will make it very difficult to troubleshoot your ``ha`` cluster.
+Changing this order without consulting with your |opscode| Support Engineer will make it very difficult to troubleshoot your ``ha`` cluster.

 *Default Value*: